 - Flash Cards

 - One dice

-The game is easy to set up and varies in duration from 15-45 minutes depending on the amount of players.
-This is a great question based game that is suitable for all levels.
-In order to adapt this game for higher levels feel free to change the question structure by introducing different verbs such as repair, mend, adjust, rebuild, tighten, rectify or any addition vocabulary that pertains to fixing specific problems.
+The game is easy to set up and varies in duration from 15-45 minutes depending on the number of players.
+This is a great question-based game that is suitable for all levels.
+In order to adapt this game for higher levels, feel free to change the question structure by introducing different verbs such as repair, mend, adjust, rebuild, tighten, rectify or any addition vocabulary that pertains to fixing specific problems.